 The last area of numbers to know relate to your Operations.
 Depending on what you produce or sell, there will be different operational metrics that you will need to know that will be leading (or sometimes lagging) indicators of future success.
 If you aren’t sure what you should be measuring for your industry, your coach can help you figure that out.
 Other sources are industry publications, your CPA and a simple Google search.
 Working with your coach can help make sure you pick the right ones to match your goals and direction for your business.
 Be careful with benchmarks, as they often contain mutually exclusive metrics – you can’t actually achieve all of the numbers because being strong in one area may mean you will be weak in another, and that is okay.
 Chasing benchmarks can be dangerous, as they are often out of context with your business plans and personal goals.
 I recommend looking at them once to identify areas where you may be lagging or ahead, then benchmarking your performance against yourself every year – past, present, and future.

-If you find yourself thinking “wow, that’s a lot of math!”, you are right, but like I said, business is just one big math game.
-If you need help deciphering all the numbers, give me a shout on our Take Action Page and schedule a 30 minute session to take a look under the hood at your numbers.
+If you find yourself thinking “Wow, that’s a lot of math!”, you’re right.
+But like I said, business is just one big math game.
+If you need help deciphering all the numbers, schedule a free strategy session with a coach to take a look under the hood at your numbers.

 Author: Mark Mcnulty, Business Coach in Louisville, KY